-Failure to comply with the registration procedures set forth in the SAFE Circular 37 may result in restrictions on foreign exchange activities of the relevant onshore company, including the payment of dividends and other distributions to its offshore parent or affiliate, the capital inflow from the offshore entities, and settlement of foreign exchange capital, and may also subject relevant onshore company or PRC residents to penalties under PRC foreign exchange administration regulations.
+Failure to comply with the registration procedures set forth in the SAFE Circular 37 may result in restrictions on foreign exchange activities of the relevant onshore company, including the payment of

 Regulation on Dividend Distribution

 The principal laws and regulations regulating the distribution of dividends by foreign-invested enterprises in mainland China include the Company Law and the Foreign Investment Law and its implementation rules.
 Under the current regulatory regime in mainland China, foreign-invested enterprises in mainland China may pay dividends only out of their retained earnings, if any, determined in accordance with PRC accounting standards and regulations.
 A mainland Chinese company is required to set aside as statutory reserve funds at least 10% of its after-tax profit, until the cumulative amount of such reserve funds reaches 50% of its registered capital unless laws regarding foreign investment provide otherwise.
 A mainland Chinese company cannot distribute any profits until any losses from prior fiscal years have been offset.
 Profits retained from prior fiscal years may be distributed together with distributable profits from the current fiscal year.